 Thursday, July 11 & Saturday, July 13 | 6:00PM

-The stars align in thrilling confluence for Puccini's insanely popular opera, from its spine-tingling beginning to its tragic end.
-In this extraordinary outdoor setting and dramatic stage set, Music Director Yannick Nézet-Séguin—one of the world’s most prominent opera conductors—leads an all-star international cast, two choruses, and the exhilarating artistry of The Philadelphia Orchestra.
+In the summer of 2019, the stars aligned in thrilling confluence for Puccini's insanely popular opera, from its spine-tingling beginning to its tragic end.
+In this extraordinary outdoor setting and dramatic stage set, Music Director Yannick Nézet-Séguin—one of the world’s most prominent opera conductors—led an all-star international cast, two choruses, and the exhilarating artistry of The Philadelphia Orchestra.

 Friday, July 19 | 6:00PM